Summary: in this tutorial, you’ll learn about the C logical operators, including the logical AND, OR, and NOT operators.

 ! | logical NOT |

-The logical AND and OR operators takes two operand while the logical NOT operator takes one operand.
+The logical AND and OR operators take two operands, while the logical NOT operator takes one.

 The logical operators evaluate each operand to a truth value, either true (1) or false (0).
-The result is of a logical operator is either 0 and 1.
+The result of a logical operator is either 0 or 1.

-Note that C doesn’t support the Boolean type natively.
+Note that C doesn’t natively support the Boolean type.
 It uses the int type instead.
-So 0 means false, and other values means true.
+So 0 means false, and other values mean true.

-The logical AND and logical OR operator evaluate operand from left to right.
+The logical AND and OR operators evaluate the operand from left to right.
 If the value of the first operand is sufficient to decide the result of the operation, it won’t evaluate the second operand.
 In other words, the logical AND and OR operators short-circuit.

-The logical AND operator takes two operands and returns true (1) if both operands evaluate as true (1).
+The logical AND operator takes two operands and returns true (1) if both operands are evaluated as true (1).
 Otherwise, it returns false (0).

 The following table illustrates the result of the logical AND operator: